A1C and eAG

-The A1C test gives you a picture of your average blood glucose control for the past 2 to 3 months.
+The A1C test gives you a picture of your average blood glucose (blood sugar) control for the past 2 to 3 months.
 The results give you a good idea of how well your diabetes treatment plan is working.

 In some ways, the A1C test is like a baseball player's season batting average, it tells you about a person's overall success.
 Neither a single day's blood test results nor a single game's batting record gives the same big picture.
-You may also be interested in our book, 50 Things You Need to Know About Diabetes.

 These are some ways the A1C test can help you manage your diabetes: